Tony Podesta

 Anthony Thomas Podesta (born October 24, 1943) is an American lobbyist best known for founding the Podesta Group.
-The brother of former White House Chief of staff John Podesta, he was formerly one of Washington's most powerful lobbyists and fundraisers.
+The brother of former White House Chief of Staff John Podesta, he was formerly one of Washington's most powerful lobbyists and fundraisers.

-Podesta and the Podesta Group were under federal investigation regarding compliance with the Foreign Agents Registration Act for their work for a Ukrainian group tied to the pro-Russian former Ukrainian President Viktor Yanukovych beginning in 2012.
+Podesta and the Podesta Group were under federal investigation regarding compliance with the Foreign Agents Registration Act for their work for a Ukrainian group tied to the former Ukrainian President Viktor Yanukovych beginning in 2012.
 The investigation was closed in September 2019 without charges being brought.
 In 2021, Podesta was reportedly hired by Huawei as a lobbyist and consultant.

 Life and career

 Podesta was born in Chicago, where he was raised, with his Greek-American mother Mary, first-generation Italian American immigrant father John Sr., and his brother John Podesta Jr. His father was a factory worker.
 He studied political science both in college, at the University of Illinois at Chicago (UIC), and in graduate school at MIT.
 He received his J.D. degree from Georgetown University.

 As Student Congress President, Podesta spoke at the opening ceremony of the University of Illinois at Chicago Circle campus (now UIC) on February 22, 1965.

 He was married to congressional staffer and lobbyist Heather Miller Podesta from 2003 to 2014.